jagrvargen/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 10. 10-genre_id_by_show.sql - Import the database dump from hbtn_0d_tvshows.
 Lists all shows contained in hbtn_0d_tvshows that have at least one genre linked.

 11. 11-genre_id_all_shows.sql - Lists all shows contained in the database hbtn_0d_tvshows.
 Displays: tv_shows.title - tv_show_genres.genre_id.
 Sorted in ascending order by tv_shows.title and tv_show_genres.genre_id.
 If a show doesn’t have a genre, displays NULL.

+12. 12-no_genre.sql - Lists all shows contained in hbtn_0d_tvshows without a genre linked.